mhaugrud/msumcspy/_sources/ClassesBasics/AddingOtherMethodstoourClass.rst

     the license is included in the section entitled "GNU Free Documentation License".

-Adding Other Methods to our Class
+Adding Other Methods to Our Class
 ---------------------------------

 The key advantage of using a class like ``Account`` rather than something like a simple variable like ``balance`` now becomes apparent.
 We can add methods to